ananfito/100-days-of-code/readme.md

 # 100 Days Of Code - Log
 For updates daily follow me on Twitter: [@wordsbyfifi](https://twitter.com/wordsbyfifi/)

+### Day 4: August 9, 2022

+**Today's Progress:** Continued working on [Basic JavaScript](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript) course created by freeCodeCamp.
+Currently 84% complete with the course.
+Today's challenges focused on using objects for lookups, testing/manipulating objects, and accessing nested objects and arrays.

+**Thoughts:**  I'm not sure if these challenges were more difficult for me or if I was just tired, but I had to look things up and get some hints to make it through.
+It made me progress more slowly than I would have liked, but I'm okay with that - I don't want to go too quickly.
+Most of my troubles or 'road blocks' today came from minor typos (yay syntax errors!) and forgetting little things like '==' vs. '==='.
+Again, I'm not sure if it's because I'm tired or if I need some review, but a little review of the basics couldn't hurt.

+I continued listening to [Vivaldi's 'Four Seasons - Winter'](https://youtu.be/ZPdk5GaIDjo) on repeat to help me focus AND I used an interval timer so that I would get up and move every 20 minutes, instead of sitting for an entire hour.

+**Link to work:** For my progress visit the timeline on my [freeCodeCamp Profile](https://www.freecodecamp.org/ananfito).

 ### Day 3: August 8, 2022

 **Today's Progress:** Continued working on [Basic JavaScript](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript) course created by freeCodeCamp.
 Currently 79% complete with the course.

 **Thoughts:** Today went smoothly.
 I needed to look up a few things for reference (e.g., the syntax of a switch statement), but other than that I had no issues.

 **Link to work:** For my progress visit the timeline on my [freeCodeCamp Profile](https://www.freecodecamp.org/ananfito).